Chandler Moore: Personal life

 On June 19, 2017, Moore's son, named Chandler D. Moore II (affectionately called Deuce), was born.
 Moore posts photos with his son on his social media platforms.
 According to People magazine, Moore also has a son named River.

 On January 17, 2021, Moore's apartment was badly damaged in a fire while he was attending a church service.

 Moore became engaged to Hannah Poole in March 2021.
-Moore and Poole got married on June 8, 2021, during a wedding ceremony held at The 4 Eleven in Fort Worth, Texas.
+Moore and Poole got married on June 9, 2021, during a wedding ceremony held at The 4 Eleven in Fort Worth, Texas.
+They have two children together, Krue, born 2022, and Preston, born 2023.